-Provision of relevant site H&amp;S hazards by the Client to all Designers, Principal Designer and any Contractor Selection of other duty holders.
+Provision of relevant site H&S hazards by the Client to all Designers, Principal Designer and any Contractor Selection of other duty holders.
 Planning the Work (construction phase plan) Control on Site Monitor Reviewing of the Work These practical steps are outlined at the Arrangements section below.
-Policy Aims The purpose of this policy is to: Promote practical measures to minimise the risk to the health, safety and welfare of staff, users, visitors and others who may be affected by the work activities of SBC.
+Policy Aims The purpose of this policy is to: Promote practical measures to minimise the risk to the health, safety and welfare of staff, users, visitors and others who may be affected by the work activities of SPC. by the work activities of SBC.
 Establish guidelines on health and safety requirements for Departments employing contractors and the operation of contracted works.
 Comply with the requirements of the Health and Safety at Work, Etc. Act 1974 and associated legislation.
-Risk Responsibility Exposure to construction activity related hazards.
-This responsibility must be discharged primarily at the line management/operational level.
-Roles and Respon nsibilities Directors & Heads of Services Directors and/or Heads of Service must ensure that where a Principal Contractor and Principal Designer are appointed by SBC Management, they must ensure their competence to undertake these roles, recognising their own limitations and seeking specialist advice where necessary.
-2. Manager r's area of co contracto Contact/F SBC managers are responsible for the implementation of this Policy within their area of control.
-Managers must identify who will be responsible for assessing contractor risks assessments in their Department under this Policy as Site Contact/Project Manager.
-Managers must also ensure that: site where work is to be undertaken is clearly defined.
+Risk Exposure to construction activity related hazards.
+Responsibility This responsibility must be discharged primarily at the line management/operational level.
+Roles and Respor Roles and Responsibilities 1.
+Directors s & Heads of Services Directors and/or Heads of Service must ensure that where a Principal Contractor and Principal Designer are appointed by SBC Management, they must ensure their competence to undertake these roles, recognising their own limitations and seeking specialist advice where necessary.
+2. Managers area of co nagers are responsible for the implementation of this Policy within their control.
+Managers must identify who will be responsible for assessing r risks assessments in their Department under this Policy as Site Project Manager.
+Managers must also ensure that: • The s The site where work is to be undertaken is clearly defined.
 Any information concerning significant hazards within SBC premises is fully communicated to the contractor prior to construction work commencing.
-Copie contra es of the HSG 020 Control of Contractors Procedure are provided to the actor. additi orecautions required by the Control of Contractors Procedure and any onal control measures, which the contractor or his representatives are acted by SBC to take, are fully observed.
+Copie contra es of the HSG 020 Control of Contractors Procedure are provided to the actor. additio recautions required by the Control of Contractors Procedure and any onal control measures, which the contractor or his representatives are cted by SBC to take, are fully observed.

 Doc.
 No. Issue No. Prepared & Approved by Date Page

-HSP 020 08 Corporate H&S Team Jan 2020 3
+HSP 020 09 Corporate H&S Team Jan 2021 3

-cC2
+• -0-